 William Douglas and Maxtone of Cultoquhey

-November 2015: I’m just back from the NAS in Edinburgh.
-I chanced upon a bond between a William Douglas, servitor to the Marquis of Atholl, and Mungo Maxtone of Cultoquhey in 1683.
-There is another bond dated 1703.
+In November 2015 whilst researching at NAS in Edinburgh I chanced upon a bond between a William Douglas, servitor to the Marquis of Atholl, and Mungo Maxtone of Cultoquhey in 1683.
+Another bond dated from 1703.
 The first is in secretarial script and beyond me but the second I was able to translate with some help.

 What is significant for us is that the Maxtones of Cultoquhey were local gentry in Fowlis Wester.
 I hope that the archives at Blair Castle may tell us a bit more about this William Douglas, for instance what exactly his role was and where he came from.